 - Election of Directors.
 AtriCure has adopted a majority voting standard for director elections which means that, subject to the provisions of Section 3.3 of our Bylaws, in an uncontested election of directors (i.e., an election where the number of nominees does not exceed the number of directors to be elected at the meeting), each director shall be elected by the vote of the majority of the votes cast with respect to that director's election at any meeting for the election of directors at which a quorum is present.
 In any election of directors that is not an uncontested election, directors shall be elected by a plurality of the votes cast.
 A "majority of the votes cast" means that the number of shares voted "for" a director must exceed the number of votes cast "against" that director's election.
 "Abstentions" and "broker non-votes" shall not be counted as votes cast with respect to a director's election.
 You may vote "FOR" all of the director nominees or "WITHHOLD" your vote for any or all director nominees.
 A properly executed proxy marked "WITHHOLD" with respect to the election of one or more director nominees will not be voted with respect to the director or directors indicated. - Ratification of Independent Registered Public Accounting Firm.
-For the approval of the ratification of the independent registered public accounting firm, the affirmative "FOR" vote of a majority of the shares represented in person or by proxy and entitled to vote will be required.
-You may vote "FOR," "AGAINST" or "ABSTAIN" for this item of business.
+For the approval of the ratification of the independent registered public accounting firm, the affirmative "FOR" vote of a majority of the shares represented virtually or by proxy and entitled to vote will be required.
+You may vote "FOR", "AGAINST" or "ABSTAIN" for this item of business.
 If you "ABSTAIN", your abstention has the same effect as a vote "AGAINST". - Approval of Amendment to the AtriCure, Inc. 2014 Stock Incentive Plan.
-For the amendment to the AtriCure, Inc. 2014 Stock Incentive Plan, the affirmative "FOR" vote of a majority of the shares represented in person or by proxy and entitled to vote will be required.
+For the amendment to the AtriCure, Inc. 2014 Stock Incentive Plan, the affirmative "FOR" vote of a majority of the shares represented virtually or by proxy and entitled to vote will be required.
 You may vote "FOR", "AGAINST" or "ABSTAIN" for this item of business.
 If you "ABSTAIN", your abstention has the same effect as a vote "AGAINST". - Advisory Vote on Compensation of Named Executive Officers.
-For the approval, on an advisory basis, of the compensation of our named executive officers, the affirmative "FOR" vote of a majority of the shares represented in person or by proxy and entitled to vote will be required.
+For the approval, on an advisory basis, of the compensation of our named executive officers, the affirmative "FOR" vote of a majority of the shares represented virtually or by proxy and entitled to vote will be required.
 You may vote "FOR", "AGAINST" or "ABSTAIN" for this item of business.
-If you "ABSTAIN," your abstention has the same effect as a vote "AGAINST". - Advisory Vote on Frequency of Advisory Vote on Compensation of Named Executive Officers.
-We will consider our stockholders to have expressed a non-binding preference for the frequency option for future advisory votes on executive compensation receiving the highest number of "FOR" votes.
-You may vote "FOR" "ONE YEAR", "TWO YEARS" OR "THREE YEARS" for this item of business.
+If you "ABSTAIN", your abstention has the same effect as a vote "AGAINST".

 If you provide specific instructions with regard to certain items, your shares will be voted as you instruct on such items.
-If you sign your proxy card or voting instruction card without giving specific instructions, your shares will be voted in accordance with the recommendations of the Board ("FOR" all of the nominees to the Board, "FOR" ratification of the independent registered public accounting firm, "FOR" the amendment to the AtriCure, Inc. 2014 Stock Incentive Plan, "FOR" the approval of the compensation of our named executive officers, "FOR" "ONE YEAR" as the preferred frequency for future advisory votes on executive compensation and in the discretion of the proxy holders on any other matters that properly come before the meeting).
+If you sign your proxy card or voting instruction card without giving specific instructions, your shares will be voted in accordance with the recommendations of the Board ("FOR" all of the nominees to the Board, "FOR" ratification of the independent registered public accounting firm, "FOR" the amendment to the AtriCure, Inc. 2014 Stock Incentive Plan, "FOR" the approval of the compensation of our named executive officers, and in the discretion of the proxy holders on any other matters that properly come before the meeting).